jgkwak/learning-library/workshops/general/03 - Networking: Setting up VCN.md

 - Click **Next**, then **Create**.

-- Click **View Virtual Cloud Network**.
-You will see:
+- Click **DemoVCN**.

   ![](images/050Linux/13u2.png)

-- Click on your newly created VCN, it will take you to this page.
+- You will see this.
 On the left side, you're able to see all the resources that were automatically created.
 Feel free to click around to look at your resources.
 ![](images/050Linux/16u2.png)

 ### **STEP 5**: Adding a Security List entry